seanchannel/autobluez/README.md

 ### BLE Test Scripts

+These scripts are intended to automate the [firmware regression test suite in TestLodge](https://waterguru.testlodge.com/projects/27528/suites/130300).
+The exact test case ID's and organization of test cases may vary over time when they are improved and updated as needed.

 Here is a list of current scripts, what parameters they use, and what they do.
 All of these scripts send commands over BLE, verify the command is sent, and verify the pod returns expected notifications.